Is KeyCorp (KEY) Set to Underperform? Analyzing the Factors Limi

 Understanding KeyCorp's Business

-With a market cap of $11.65 billion and sales of $6.55 billion, KeyCorp operates with significant influence in the banking sector.
-The Ohio-based company, boasting assets of over $170 billion, has a bank footprint spanning 16 states, with a strong presence in Ohio and New York.
+With a market cap of $12.49 billion and sales of $6.55 billion, Ohio-based KeyCorp's bank footprint spans 16 states, but it is predominantly concentrated in its two largest markets: Ohio and New York.
 KeyCorp is primarily focused on serving middle-market commercial clients through a hybrid community/corporate bank model.
-Despite its substantial market presence, the company's operating margin is currently not applicable, indicating an area that requires further scrutiny.
+Despite its significant presence, the company's operating margin is currently not applicable, indicating potential areas of concern in operational efficiency.

 Financial Strength Breakdown

 KeyCorp's financial strength indicators present some concerning insights about the company's balance sheet health.
-The financial strength rank of 2 out of 10 is particularly alarming, suggesting that the company's financial foundation may not be as robust as desired.
-This is further compounded by the company's low cash-to-debt ratio at 0.03, indicating a struggle in handling existing debt levels.
-Moreover, the company's debt-to-Ebitda ratio is not available, which could be a red flag unless tangible assets cover the debt, as noted by investment expert Joel Tillinghast.
+The company's low cash-to-debt ratio at 0.03 indicates a struggle in handling existing debt levels.
+Furthermore, the company's debt-to-Ebitda ratio is not applicable, which is above Joel Tillinghast's warning level of 4 and is worse than 0% of 32 companies in the Banks industry.
+Tillinghast said in his book “Big Money Think's Small: Biases, Blind Spots, and Smarter Investing” that a high debt-to-Ebitda ratio can be a red flag unless tangible assets cover the debt.

 Profitability Breakdown